orbkit/orbkit/doc/_build/html/_sources/install.txt

 Installation
 ------------

-Currently no setup.py file is available.
-So, if you want to use orbkit as a standalone program or a python module, you have to install it manually, as described for linux using bash in the following.
+Currently, no setup.py file is available.
+So, if you want to use orbkit as a standalone program or a Python module, a manual installation is prerequisite.
+An instruction for linux using bash follows in the subsequent section.

-Two ways will be described.
-The installation via git and the installation using a tarball provided.
+Two ways will be described: An installation via git and an installation using the tarball provided.

-First choose and navigate the directory, where you want to install orbkit.
+First, choose the directory, where you want to install orbkit.
 In this example we will use the home directory.
+Second, follow the subsequent instructions either for git or for tarball.

 - Using git:
   Clone the repository and set a path variable for orbkit to that directory: